 I wasn’t always that way.
 I used to doodle the last name of my high school boyfriend, doing the clichéd “trying it on for size.”
 Hyphenated.
 Mrs. Affixed to mine.
 Since as far back as I can remember, the sight of a doll in a wedding dress thrilled me, my wedding day Barbie pristine in her box even as her counterparts got plenty of wear.
 My own wedding was simple but elegant, and the picture we took hung in a proud spot in my home.

 But that was then and this is now.
 The picture is off the wall and I know now that the saying is true: no one gets as bitter as a disappointed hopeless romantic.
 So I’ve entered the curmudgeonly phase of my life, my “weddings are for sissies” phase.
+And, truth be told, even at my most “hopeless romantic,” I never exactly loved the stilted traditions and the high drama that most weddings bring.

 I tell you all this to show you just how unlikely a candidate I am to officiate a wedding.
 And, still, that’s exactly what I’m going to do next September.